Feature #1364

 Why not just using the GFits module to write out the spectral information into a FITS file (in a format that can be read back using GMWLSpectrum).
 If you need help with setting up the FITS output I can certainly jump in, but usage of GFits and related classes is really very simple.

-#5 Updated by Mayer Michael about 9 years ago
+#5 Updated by Mayer Michael almost 10 years ago

 Why not just using the GFits module to write out the spectral information into a FITS file (in a format that can be read back using GMWLSpectrum).
 If you need help with setting up the FITS output I can certainly jump in, but usage of GFits and related classes is really very simple.